JehPark/42seoul_Cadets/README.md

 ft_printf is on progress.

 5/4/2021
 I realized that we cannnot use the wildcard in the Makefile.
 Therefore, I started to modify it.
+I modified it and I choose hard coding style for naming all *.c files and also plus the s options in ar rc because I realize that it is the plus option for exsiting library.

 ## ft_printf
 5/1/2021